JeMuGa/simple-microservice/README.md

 - axios
 - cors

+## Ingress-Controller Nginx
+This is an ingress to manage the redirection of the calls to the clusters related to the call.
+To understand this, go to the [website](https://kubernetes.github.io/ingress-nginx/deploy/) and follow the guide on how to install it to your kubernetes configuration.
+It's an online tool to make use of the ingress in the oficial website.

+## Recomendations
+Install docker hub on your computer via its [website](https://www.docker.com/) Activate kubernetes in the settings of docker-hub

+### Routing rules the OS
+Since this project is totally developed for local environment, to make this work a few lines have to be added to the hosts file to make the ingress-controller use your peoject instead of the real url provided in the ingress-srv.yaml file.

+Add the following line to the hosts file (open the file as administrator):

+127.0.0.1 my-blog-app.org

 ## Commands

 ### Start the service/client
 - npm install
 - npm start

+## Skaffol
+- skaffold dev

 ### Start the docker
 - docker build . ( or docker build -t <docker_id>/<pod_name> . )